-- Shared Networking: Windows programs share a network connection with Mac OS X. This is the default setting. - Bridged Ethernet: Windows can use one of your Mac's network adapters.
+• Shared Networking: Windows applications share a network connection with macOS.
+This is the default setting.

+- Bridged Ethernet: Windows can use one of your Mac's network adapters.
 This makes Windows appear as a separate computer on the network. - Host-only networking: Windows can access only your Mac.

 In most cases, you don't need to adjust network settings.
-If your Mac is set to connect to a network or to the Internet, Windows programs have access to the same network and the Internet.
+If your Mac is set to connect to a network or to the Internet, Windows applications have access to the same network and the Internet.